- Enterprise Edition

 The cost-based optimizer uses metadata and statistics to estimate the amount of processing (memory, CPU, network traffic, and I/O) required for each operation.
 It compares the cost of alternative routes, and then selects the query-execution plan with the least cost.

 The cost-based optimizer calculates a cost for a query plan that takes into consideration resource usages during query execution, thus can potentially generate an optimum query plan.

-The cost-based optimizer takes into consideration the characteristics of each qualified index, and thus can better differentiate between similar indexes.
-The cost-based optimizer also reduces the need for intersect scans, since it can determine whether one index is better than another based on cost information.
+The cost-based optimizer takes into consideration the characteristics of each qualified index, and thus can better differentiate among similar indexes.
+The cost-based optimizer also reduces the need for intersect scans since it can better determine whether one index is better than another index based on cost information.

 In Couchbase Server Enterprise Edition, two join methods are supported: nested-loop join and hash join.
 With the legacy rules-based optimizer, nested-loop join is used by default, and hash join is only considered when a USE HASH hint is specified.
 With the cost-based optimizer, both join methods are considered, and the optimizer chooses a join method based on cost information.

 The cost-based optimizer uses keyspace statistics, index statistics, and distribution statistics.
 Before you can use the cost-based optimizer with a query, you must first gather the statistics that it needs using the UPDATE STATISTICS statement.

 If the cost-based optimizer cannot properly calculate cost information for any step of a query plan, e.g. due to lack of the necessary optimizer statistics, the Query service falls back on the rules-based N1QL optimizer to generate a query plan.